awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_serverless workflows/Readme.md

 + Create a workflow by using AWS Step functions.
 + Create an IntelliJ project named LambdaFunctions.
 + Add the POM dependencies to your project.
-+ Create Lambda functions by using the Java Lambda API.
++ Create Lambda functions by using the Lambda API in the AWS SDK for Java.
 + Package the project that contains Lambda functions.
 + Deploy Lambda functions.
 + Add Lambda functions to workflows.
 + Invoke the workflow from the AWS Console.

-**Note**: Before following this tutorial, create an Amazon DynamoDB table named Cases with a key named Id.
+**Note**: Before following this tutorial, create an Amazon DynamoDB table named **Case** with a key named **Id**.
 To learn how to create a DynamoDB table, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).

 ## Understand the workflow